ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ### user-service

-Spring Boot Web Java application responsible for handling users.
+`Spring Boot` Web Java application responsible for handling users.
 The user information will be stored in [`MySQL`](https://www.mysql.com).
-Once a user is created/updated/deleted, one event is sent to `Kafka`.
+Once a user is created, updated or deleted, an event is sent to `Kafka`.

 #### Serialization format

 `user-service` can use [`JSON`](https://www.json.org) or [`Avro`](https://avro.apache.org) format to serialize data to the `binary` format used by Kafka.
 If `Avro` format is chosen, both services will benefit by the [`Schema Registry`](https://docs.confluent.io/current/schema-registry/docs/index.html) that is running as Docker container.
-The serialization format used is defined by value set to the environment variable `SPRING_PROFILES_ACTIVE`, present in the `user-service` section in `docker-compose.yml`.
+The serialization format to be used is defined by the value set to the environment variable `SPRING_PROFILES_ACTIVE`.

 | Configuration                    | Format |
 | -------------------------------- | ------ |